cast-org/figuration/docs/4.0.0-alpha.5/get-started/browsers-devices.md

 ---
 layout: docs
 title: Browsers & Devices
+description: Figuration supports a wide variety of modern browsers and devices, and some older ones.
+See which exact ones below, as well as detailed information on known quirks and bugs.
 group: get-started
 ---

-Figuration supports a wide variety of modern browsers and devices, and some older ones.
-See which exact ones below, as well as detailed information on known quirks and bugs.

 ## Contents
 {:.no_toc}